yunielrc/ydf/README.md

 ### Other linux Distros

-For any other linux distribution you can install optional dependencies manually, then execute the following command:
+For any other linux distribution you can install optional dependencies manually, then execute the command below:

 ```sh
 make install-tohome